learning-unlimited/ESP-Website/docs/admin/releases/06/README.rst

 The "Scheduling Diagnostics" module has undergone significant improvements.
 Now, instead of waiting a long time for all the checks to be run and rendered, the page loads instantaneously, and you can run and see the results of whichever individual checks you want.
+You can also sort each check by any column, and gray out rows (if, for instance, you are done dealing with them).

 If the "Scheduling Diagnostics" module is enabled for the program, you can get to the scheduling checks page by clicking the link "Run Scheduling Diagnostics"